A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 -  incubation gp: 30 s / interruption / 30 s

 - prediction: incubation gp should -*benefit*- from interruption
-- incubation gp performed ------; were also less likely to remember clues
+- incubation gp performed ==better==; were also less likely to remember clues
 - but: incubation effects not consistently found
 - if found, may be due to:

--  release (----------) from mental set/functional fixedness
+	-  release ==(forgetting)== from mental set/functional fixedness
 	-  retrieval of new information by changing context

--  recovery from -------
+	-  recovery from fatigue
 	-  conscious problem solving in the interim

--  ----------- processes
+	-  ==unconscious== processes

 ---